 Rent an outfit.

-When you run into the problem of having “nothing to wear,” for an occasion, avoid the urge to buy something new and opt for clothing and dress rental instead.
+When you run into the problem of having “nothing to wear,” for an occasion, avoid the urge to buy new; rather opt for clothing and dress rental.

 Learn new skills.